kbr/fritzconnection/docs/index.rst

     fc = FritzConnection(address='192.168.178.1')
     fc.call_action("WANIPConn1", "ForceTermination")

 With the `call_action()` method every service/action combination documented by the `AVM support-page (Apps/TR-064) <https://avm.de/service/schnittstellen/>`_ can get executed.
+If the call to the FritzOS-API provides information `call_action` returns a dictionary with the results.

 fritzconnection comes with a library to make some common tasks easier.
-For a detailed overview refer to the :doc:`sources/introduction` and the documentation of the :doc:`library <sources/library>`.
+For a detailed overview refer to :doc:`sources/getting_started` and the documentation of the :doc:`library <sources/library_modules>`.